 Reputation is also important to companies.
 There’s a reason you can’t start a soft-drink company and call it “Coca-Cola.”
 Or a fast-food place with large golden arches.
 Or a computer company with an apple as its logo.
 These names and symbols are protected as trademarks, also issued by the federal government and protected by courts.
 Turns out, images—names, symbols, logos, slogans—are central to creating customer loyalty.
 They tell customers the fizzy soft drink they’ve bought is . . . well, The Real Thing.

 How did the federal government end up with the task of protecting intellectual property (which is the name lawyers use for copyright, patents, and trademarks)?
 Why did it do this?
 And how have these protections changed over time?

-The Founders gave the task to the federal government, including copyrights and patents in the U.S. Constitution.
-You can find it in Article 1, Section 8 under the “enumerated powers” of Congress.
-The article lists things Congress can do, from declaring wars and paying federal debts to establishing post offices.
+The Founders gave the task to the federal government by including copyrights and patents in the U.S. Constitution in Article 1, Section 8 under the “enumerated powers” of Congress.
+The section lists things Congress can do, from declaring wars and paying federal debts to establishing post offices.
 “Securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries” is number eight in the list.